paulgb/settings/README.md

 Cloning
 -------

-Feel free to fork this for your own settings, just make sure to change the git repo URL in `install.sh`.
+Feel free to fork this for your own settings, just make sure to change the git repo URL in `remote_install.sh`.